Jolly-Pirate/hivemind-docker/README.md

- testhive      - test a hive API call to hivemind testjussi     - test a steemd API call to jussi
+ testhive      - test a hive API call to hivemind testjussi     - test a steemd API call to jussi testhivecom   - test a hive-communities API call to hivemind testjussicom  - test a hive-communities API call to jussi

  dbsize        - check the database size dbactivity    - check the database activity